clio/ten_years_rails/README.md

-# Ten Years of Rails Upgrades
+# Next Rails

+This is a toolkit to upgrade your next Rails application.
+It will help you set up dual booting, track deprecation warnings, and get a report on outdated dependencies for any Rails application.

+This project is a fork of [`ten_years_rails`](https://github.com/clio/ten_years_rails)

+## History

-This is a companion to the "Ten Years of Rails Upgrades" conference talk.
-You'll find various utilities that we use at Clio to help us prepare for and complete Rails upgrades.
+This gem started as a companion to the "[Ten Years of Rails Upgrades](https://www.youtube.com/watch?v=6aCfc0DkSFo)" conference talk by Jordan Raine.

+> You'll find various utilities that we use at Clio to help us prepare for and
+> complete Rails upgrades.

-These scripts are still early days and may not work in every environment or app.
+> These scripts are still early days and may not work in every environment or app.

-I wouldn't recommend adding this to your Gemfile long-term.
-Rather, try out the scripts and use them as a point of reference.
-Feel free to tweak them to better fit your environment.
+> I wouldn't recommend adding this to your Gemfile long-term.
+Rather, try out
+> the scripts and use them as a point of reference.
+Feel free to tweak them to
+> better fit your environment.

 ## Usage